MightyStud/manim-videos/README.md

 The code presented here was used to create animation videos in the youtube channel, hence it is only intented for personal documentation and doesn't contain thorough explaination.

-Head to the documentation of [manim](https://3b1b.github.io/manim/)([community version](https://docs.manim.community/en/stable/index.html)) to learn about the library.
+Head to the documentation of [manim](https://3b1b.github.io/manim/) ([or the community version](https://docs.manim.community/en/stable/index.html)) to learn more about the library.